Edward Herrmann: 1990s

 Herrmann appeared in the 1994 television film Don't Drink the Water.
 Ken Tucker wrote, "In smaller roles, veteran character actors Austin Pendleton, Josef Sommer, and Edward Herrmann nail their lines like the seasoned pros they are."
 Herrmann portrayed Herman Munster in the Fox made-for-television film Here Come the Munsters, which aired on Halloween in 1995.
 Herrmann found the script "silly and funny" and wanted to play a clown again, though also admitting a lack of prior involvement with the original The Munsters: "I was way too old.
 I was out of college.
 I was going to be an actor.
 I have always admired Fred, but no, I wasn't swept up in Munstermania at all.
 I didn't have a lunch box."
 In observing the plot of Here Come the Munsters, Herrmann was reminded of American family values, seeing the production as parodying such beliefs: "In our screenplay, the Munsters arrive here as refugees.
 We resist attempts to kick us out of the country by a vicious politician who keeps saying, 'America for Americans!'"

 David Flint and Nick Smithson positively commented on the accuracy of his likeness.
-He played Tobias Beecher's father on Oz.
-Herrmann earned an Emmy in 1999 for his guest appearances on The Practice.
+He played Harrison Beacher, Tobias Beecher (Lee Tergesen)'s father on Oz.
+Herrmann earned a Primetime Emmy at the 51st Primetime Emmy Awards in 1999 for his guest appearances on The Practice.
 Also in 1999, Herrmann appeared as President Fellwick in the television miniseries Atomic Train.
 Ray Richmond commented that Herrmann "makes a swell U.S. President, reassuring and authoritative".